c42f/tinyformat/README.rst

 can be thought of as C++ replacements for C's ``fprintf()``, ``sprintf()`` and ``printf()`` functions respectively.
 All the interface functions can take an unlimited number of input arguments if compiled with C++11 variadic templates support.
-For C++98 compatibility, an in-source python code generator (using the excellent ``cog.py``; see http://nedbatchelder.com/code/cog/ ) has been used to generate multiple versions of the functions with up to 10 values of user-defined type.
-This maximum can be customised by setting the ``maxParams`` parameter in the code generator and regenerating the code using the command ``cog.py -r tinyformat.h``.
+In C++98 mode, the number of arguments must be limited to some fixed upper bound which is currently 16 (as of version 1.3).
+Generating the code to support more arguments is quite easy using the in-source code generator based on the excellent code generation script ``cog.py`` (http://nedbatchelder.com/code/cog):  Set the ``maxParams`` parameter in the code generator and rerun cog using ``cog.py -r tinyformat.h``.

 The ``format()`` function which takes a stream as the first argument is the